 The comedown.
-Like a slinky dog uncoiled, limp and tension- free lying at the bottom of the stairs.
-All latent energy consumed and potential dissipated in a headlong, blinkered rush.
+Like an uncoiled slinky dog, lying limp and tension-free at the bottom of the stairs.
+All latent energy consumed and potential now dissipated in the headlong cascade just completed.

-Back to life, back to reality, as Soul II Soul accurately recorded.
+But, hey.
+Back to life, back to reality, as Soul II Soul one accurately observed.
 Crumpled here in the shadow of the bottom step, I’ve found a moment for reflection.